tjrosenetworking/Lecture-Summarization/README.md

 # Lecture-Summarization
-This python script takes a .mp3 file and then transcribes it using hugging face.
+This python script takes a .mp3 file and then transcribes it using openai/whisper-tiny model on hugging face.

 Project install and demo video: https://www.youtube.com/watch?v=LzCqZ85aO4I